Welcome to the Ice Castles

 …OR MAYBE WORK AT ONE?

-One of the most unique and amazing facts about the Ice Castle is that it is literally built by hand.
+One of the most unique and amazing facts about the Ice Castles is that they are literally built by hand.
 We grow more than 5,000 icicles each day that we harvest and sculpt together.
 This means that we need a lot of hard working and talented people to help with the endeavor.
 If you’re up for an adventure and would like to build something amazing this winter, apply for one of our open positions below:

 It all started in Brent’s backyard.

-In order to understand the ice castle, there are a couple things you need to know about Brent, the creator of the Ice Castle.
+In order to understand the Ice Castles, there are a couple things you need to know about Brent, the creator of the Ice Castles.
 You need to know that Brent is an artistic genius and an amazing, dedicated dad.
-The combination of these delightful traits mixed with moving his family from California to Utah combined with a dash of stir-crazy cabin fever were the ingredients that made up the the beginnings of the ice castles.
+The combination of these delightful traits mixed with moving his family from California to Utah combined with a dash of stir-crazy cabin fever were the ingredients that made up the the beginnings of the Ice Castles.
 When Brent moved his young family from California to Utah they wanted to do something exciting in the new found cold weather.
 So of course, like any dedicated father, Brent went to work on an ice rink in the back yard….but not just any old ice rink.
 This first-time ice rink came complete with a 20′ slide, an ice cave, and a castle like tower reaching 20° into Utah’s rocky mountain sky.
 His children affectionately called it the “Ice Castle.”
-Each completed Ice Castle gives you 20,000,000 pounds of ice to explore – walk, squeeze, slide, and crawl (the squeeze, slide, and crawl are optional!)
+Each completed Ice Castles location gives you 20,000,000 pounds of ice to explore – walk, squeeze, slide, and crawl (the squeeze, slide, and crawl are optional!)

-Get the latest news on your Ice Castle location by following it on Facebook!
+Get the latest news on your Ice Castles location by following it on Facebook!

 See some of the videos that have been filmed at Ice Castles.